horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 The project currently controls worth over half a billion USD, all in an automated manner by a predefined set of rules (aka Smart Contracts) known as Maker Protocol.

-> Smart Contract is a computer program that leaves on a blockchain and transparent in the way it operates.
+> Smart Contract is a computer program that lives on a blockchain and transparent in the way it operates.
 Usually coded in a way it's impossible to change it later.
 >
 > Anyone with programming skills can locate the smart contract on the blockchain and verify that it works exactly as expected and is without loopholes.